 The Fiver Team are dedicated to supporting schools and students throughout the Challenge.
 If you need any help at any stage you can contact the team directly by emailing firstname.lastname@example.org or calling 07966 048074.

 Are there resources available to help prepare for the Challenge?

 There are lots of resources for teachers to use before and during the Challenge, including planning resources, details of competitions and videos that introduce the four weeks of Fiver.

-These resources are available on the Challenge participation platform - once a school has registered, the teacher will be sent their unique log in details with a link to the platform.
+These resources are available on the Challenge participation platform - once a school has registered, the teacher will be sent their unique log in details and a link to the platform.

-Please note that full details of Weekly Competitions and the National Fiver Challenge Competition can be found in Fiver participation platform
+Please note that full details of Weekly Competitions and the National Fiver Challenge Competition can be found in the Fiver Participation platform.

 How will entries for competitions be shortlisted?